Yandex Cloud

 12. Save the secret key for the next step.

-Set up telemetry data transfer from your appSet up telemetry data transfer from your app
+Set up telemetry transmission from your appSet up telemetry transmission from your app

-If you do not have a ready-to-use application, configure a demo app.
+If you do not have a ready-made application, use a demo app.

-In Monium, telemetry follows this hierarchy: project → cluster → service.
-The data is distributed among shards for each service-cluster pair.
+In Monium, telemetry has this hierarchy: project → cluster → service.
+Data for each service-cluster pair is distributed to individual shards.

 Your infrastructure